lfppfaria/EasyZipkin/README.md

 }
 ```

-Zipkin wil register the queue produce like this:
+Zipkin will record the submission to the queue like this:

 ![Alt text](https://github.com/lfppfaria/EasyZipkin/blob/master/Images/ProduceTrace.JPG?raw=true)